 Our AACSB accreditation means your Fredonia degree will be more valuable and impressive to prospective employers.

 Earn up to 24 credits of internship towards a bachelor's degree.
-Our students have interned at Disney, American Express, and Morgan Stanley, to name a few.
+Our students have interned at AXA, American Express, and Morgan Stanley, to name a few.

 Highly qualified full-time professors with academic degrees, business experience, scholarship, and teaching know-how.
 Professors are actively engaged in presenting and publishing their research.